Beating Depression

 Low dopamine levels can cause depression, loss of motor control, loss of satisfaction, addictions, cravings, compulsions, low sex drive, distracted attention and poor focus.

-The primary foods for triggering the neurotransmitters are proteins like tyrosine.
-Increased consumption of fish, eggs, chicken, turkey and reduce red meat will help increase tyrosine levels.
-Dairy products, like cheese and cottage cheese are also high in protein and help raise dopamine levels
+The primary foods for triggering healthy neurotransmitters are proteins like tyrosine.
+Increased consumption of fish, eggs, chicken, turkey and red meat will help increase tyrosine levels.
+Dairy products, like cheese and cottage cheese are also high in protein and help raise your baseline.

-Food sources rich in dopamine-increasing tyrosine include almonds, avocados, bananas, dairy products, lima beans, pumpkin seeds, and sesame seeds.
+Other sources include almonds, avocados, bananas, dairy products, lima beans, pumpkin seeds, and sesame seeds.

 As well as ...